dustinpfister/blog_posts/_posts/js-javascript-example-log-once.md

 ## 3 - Conclusion

 So that is it for now when it comes to logging something to a console just once.
-There are many frameworks that might have this kind of method at the readu to begin with though.
+There are many frameworks that might have this kind of method at the ready to begin with though.
+A few years back I wrote about once such method in lodash which is called the [lodash once](/2017/12/04/lodash_once/) method.